AppGeo/web-audio-examples/readme.md

   * Brown - Favors lower frequencies even more strongly than pink noise.
 * Demonstrates the use of _ScriptProcessorNode_.

-### spectrogram-visualizer.js
-* Turns a canvas element into an moving spectrogram when connected to an _AudioNode_.

 ### subtractive.html
 * Subtractive Synthesis, in which the output from an oscillator with